 We are delighted to announce details of the “Science and Engineering in Arts, Heritage and Archaeology” Conference taking place on Tuesday 14 & Wednesday 15 July 2015 at UCL, London.

-This is the first international conference on heritage science research, innovation and best practice in the interpretation, conservation and management of cultural heritage.
-Heritage science is a cross-disciplinary field connecting science and the humanities.
-The conference aims to provide a platform for scientists, engineers, professionals, entrepreneurs, and policy-makers, to engage and discuss emerging trends in the field.
+This is the first, International SEAHA conference on heritage science research, innovation and best practise in the interpretation, conservation and management of cultural heritage.
+Heritage science is a cross-disciplinary field connecting science and the humanities, therefore, the conference aims to provide a platform for scientists, engineers, professionals, entrepreneurs, and policy makers, to engage and discuss emerging trends in the field.
 There is an ongoing dialogue over global issues, which define the research and technological applications of heritage scientists.

 For further details regarding the conference, please visit the Conference website.

 We are seeking to appoint a Lecturer in Science and Heritage to undertake teaching, research and related activities within the UCL Institute for Sustainable Heritage, in particular to support the delivery of the EPSRC Centre for Doctoral Training (CDT) in Science and Engineering in Arts, Heritage and Archaeology (SEAHA) a collaboration between UCL, the University of Oxford and the University of Brighton.
 The SEAHA Lecturer will take a lead in coordinating the CDT’s student cohort activities and in managing the UK’s first Mobile Heritage Science Laboratory and in building the Institute’s overall level of public engagement.
 For full details and to apply, click here: http://tiny.cc/2o54rx.